 Matthew S. Whiting

 Matthew S. Whiting, P.E., of Lawrence Township was elected to represent District 5 on the Tri-County board of directors during the cooperative’s 2014 Annual Meeting.
-Mr. Whiting was elected chairman of the board in 2016.
+Mr. Whiting served as chairman of the board from 2016 to July 2020.

 Matt is a licensed professional engineer in PA and NY and retired in 2015 from Corning Incorporated after a 32 year career which included senior leadership roles in research and development, software, electrical and systems engineering, and project management.